 During the 2014-2015 academic year, Sarah Parkinson, an undergraduate majoring in Cultural Anthropology at Penn, assisted the team by transcribing the 2014 and 2015 field notes.
 She assisted in examining collections at the National Museum of the American Indian in March, and in May, she joined the Wampum Trail team for three weeks in museums in the northeastern US and Canada.
 During the summer of 2015, Sarah continued this work by drafting research reports and transcribing archival data on wampum belts examined by the team.
 This research project gave her the opportunity to investigate the ways that museums create knowledge about their collections, to apply new methodologies to better understand material objects, and to related those objects to living communities.
-Sarah has also worked in the American Section of the Penn Museum, and will serve as a work-study student for the Penn Cultural Heritage Center for the 2015-2016 academic year.
+Sarah also worked in the American Section of the Penn Museum, and served as a work-study student for the Penn Cultural Heritage Center during the 2015-2016 academic year.

 “Wampum interests me in that its stories are hidden within its minute details, between the warps and wefts, in the beads and in the archives.”
 Read Sarah’s full statement here.